Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25991474803479)

-7. If the above solution does not improve the situation, please submit a feedback ticket about the running issue.

-Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+7. If the above solution does not improve the situation, please describe the issue in detail (with media if needed) as follows:

 Detailed dimensions of the rail